qjiangzhao/TEtrimmer/README.md

 ## Update history
+**TEtrimmer v1.4.0 Released June.27.2024**

+TEtrimmer GUI can be used to inspect and improve any TE consensus library.
+Modified DBSCAN parameter to improve MSA clustering result.

 **TEtrimmer v1.3.0 Released May.28.2024**

 Integrated "Extend", "TEAid", and MSA cleaning buttons into TEtrimmer GUI.
 "TEAid" can generate interactive plots, which